 Dr. Liew is a senior consultant cardiologist and cardiac electrophysiologist.
-He studied medicine at Cambridge University, London and obtained his Bachelor and Master degrees in 1994 and 1998 respectively.
+He studied medicine at Cambridge University, United Kingdom and obtained his Bachelor and Master degrees in 1994 and 1998 respectively.
 He undertook his clinical studies at United Medical and Dental Schools of Guy’s and St. Thomas’ Hospitals, London, UK graduating with distinction in 1997.
 He undertook his cardiology training at the Royal Brompton Hospital and subspecialty training in cardiac arrhythmias at St. Bartholomew’s Hospital and St. George’s Hospital.
 Dr. Liew received his UK Certificate of Completion of Training (CCT) in 2008 and was appointed Consultant Cardiologist and Senior Consultant Cardiologist at the National Heart Centre Singapore (NHCS) in 2008 and 2012, respectively.
 He currently practices at Gleneagles Hospital, Mount Elizabeth Medical Centre and Mount Elizabeth Novena Specialist Centre.

 With his extensive training in the UK and contributions to research in cardiology and cardiac electrophysiology, he was elected: